Frequently Asked Questions

 When is my medical school due for its next full LCME accreditation survey?

-Refer to the Directory of Accredited Medical Education Programs which lists the academic year of the next survey for each U.S. and Canadian medical school.
+Refer to the Medical School Directory which lists the academic year of the next survey for each U.S. and Canadian medical school.

-When will our school receive materials and instructions for preparing the medical education database and conducting the institutional self-study in preparation for our next LCME accreditation survey?
+When will our school receive materials and instructions for preparing the medical education DCI and conducting the institutional self-study in preparation for our next LCME accreditation survey?

 What is a Faculty Fellow?